This website uses cookies. Find out more in the Privacy Policy

 The judge has to deal with two central issues in care cases:

-If the answer is no to the first quesstion, then the case comes to an end.
+to the first quesstion, then the case comes to an end.
 The court has no power to make an order in a case brought by social services if the child has not suffered significant harm and is unlikely to do so.

-If the answer is yes to the first question, then the judge must think about the second issue.
+to the first question, then the judge must think about the second issue.
 Here there may be a number of options.
 For example:

 In terms of court hearings, there might be half a dozen or more.
 Generally speaking there are four types of court hearing: